SignalweaverStudio/signalweaver/README.md

 **Your AI agents are making decisions.
 Can you prove they made the right ones?**

-AI systems are approving refunds, granting access, triggering workflows.
+AI systems are approving refunds, granting access, triggering workflows, and executing automated actions.

 Most teams have no consistent way to enforce policy on those decisions — or explain them after the fact.

 When something goes wrong, *"the AI decided"* is not an acceptable answer.

-SignalWeaver is a deterministic governance middleware.
+SignalWeaver is a deterministic policy enforcement layer.
 It sits between your AI agent and the actions it takes, evaluates every request against your policy rules, and returns a decision: **proceed**, **gate**, or **refuse**.
 Every decision is logged with a replayable trace.
 Same input, same policy version, same output — every time.

 ---